 LiViT stands for Live, Virtual and Therapeutic.
 LIVIT is a secure means to connect with CSNSW programs and psychological services online.
-Within the Transformation of Prisoner Rehabilitation through Digital Technology strategy, it relates to the provision of program and psychological services through the LiViT platform using digital program alcoves and AVL studios, but also the tablet devices in some cases.
+Within the Transformation of Prisoner Rehabilitation through Digital Technology strategy, it relates to the provision of program and psychological services through the LiViT platform using digital program alcoves primarily and central AVL studio, but also the tablet devices in some cases.